 If something isn’t right, say something straight away; say it with respect and understanding, but always say something.

 There are many aspects to making feedback constructive rather than destructive.
 Delivering your message, so it’s heard, understood and followed through with, while making everyone happy is a fine art, but one that can be mastered.
+To help with the feedback process – we use the PEARLS system and this forms a large part of our Job Coach Certification course.

 If you’ve got the full story, start planning.
 Step into the other persons’ shoes and ask yourself these questions: